mortenfyhn/ntnu-course-summaries/README.md

 # ntnu-course-summaries
 This repository contains more or less brief summaries of courses I've taken at NTNU.
+Some fairly complete, some not.

 ## How to contribute

-If you want to add something, just create a pull request with your stuff.
-I have some guidelines:
+If you want to add something, just clone, write something, and create a [pull request](https://help.github.com/articles/creating-a-pull-request/).

-* Use branches where they make sense
-* Write good commits
-* Write good source